paulsubarna/CONFEDMADE/README.md

 The main contributions of this work are as follows:

-* We have proposed an **unsupervised Federated Continual Learning approach** with selective knowledge transfer between the clients to reduce catastrophic forgetting.
-* Through our intelligent masking strategy, we are still successful in achieving desirable performances even after sparsifying the model parameters by 70 \%.
+*We draw inspiration from the supervised FedWeIT and extend it to our unsupervised \textbf{Con}tinual \textbf{Fed}erated \textbf{MA}sked autoencoders for \textbf{D}ensity \textbf{E}stimation (CONFEDMADE); an unsupervised continual federated learner based on masking to enable selective knowledge transfer between clients and reduce forgetting.* Through our intelligent masking strategy, we are still successful in achieving desirable performances even after sparsifying the model parameters by 70 \%.
 * We have extensively evaluated our approach in several Non-IID scenarios and have shown that it doesn't fall victim to catastrophic forgetting.